 Accelerators support agricultural technology and innovation

 Worldwide agricultural technology investment hit an all-time high of US$4.9 billion in 2019.
-And although a decline is expected this year due to COVID-19, there has been heightened interest in ag tech innovation.
+And that momentum is continuing to build.

 But start-ups and entrepreneurs need training, mentorship, financial support and networking opportunities to get new products to market.
 Much of that support is available through services provided by accelerators and incubators.

 Incubators tend to develop disruptive new ideas by focusing the innovation.
 If you’ve been thinking of a new way of doing things for a while but aren’t sure where to take your idea, start here.